jondkelley/python_resume/README.md

 This Git repository serves two purposes:

-* Store my resume in HTML(5) / Bootstrap / Markdown / PDF / DOCX
+* Backup of my resume for development and rapid deployment
-* Showcased skill as "Devops Engineer":
+* Showcased some skill as a "Devops Engineer":
   * Docker
   * docker-compose
   * kubernetes (and sidecars)